Wu Zetian: Late reign (701–705)

 As Wu grew older, Zhang Yizhi and Zhang Changzong became increasingly powerful, and even the princes of the Wu clan sought their favour.
 She increasingly relied on them to handle the affairs of state.
 This was secretly discussed and criticized by her grandson Li Chongrun, the Prince of Shao (Li Xian's son), granddaughter Li Xianhui (李仙蕙) the Lady Yongtai (Li Chongrun's sister), and Li Xianhui's husband Wu Yanji (武延基) the Prince of Wei (Wu Zetian's grandnephew and Wu Chengsi's son).
 Somehow the discussion was leaked, and Zhang Yizhi reported this to Wu.
 She ordered the three of them to commit suicide.
 (Note: The Zizhi Tongjian asserted that Li Chongrun was forced to commit suicide, but the Old Book of Tang and the New Book of Tang asserted in his biographies that he was caned to death on Wu Zetian's orders.
 Compare (Zizhi Tongjian 1084) with Old Book of Tang and New Book of Tang.
+In vol.11 of Zizhi Tongjian Kaoyi, Sima Guang noted that on the issue of Li Chongrun's death, Tongjian adopted the account found in Tang Shilu.
 The Old Book of Tang, meanwhile, inconsistently asserted in the chronicles of Wu Zetian's reign that he was forced to commit suicide.
 Old Book of Tang The chronicles of Wu Zetian's reign in the New Book of Tang merely stated that the three of them "were killed".
 New Book of Tang.)
 (Note: However, some modern historians, based on the text on Li Xianhui's tombstone (written after Emperor Zhongzong was restored to the throne in 705), which suggested that she died the day after her brother and her husband and that she was pregnant at death, and the fact that the skeleton believed to be hers had a small pelvis, have proposed the theory that she was not ordered to commit suicide, but had, in grief over her brother's and husband's deaths, had either a miscarriage or a difficult birth and died from that.
 See, e.g., illustrations preceding the Bo Yang Edition of the Zizhi Tongjian, vol. 49.)